 Read on for 7 chic new ways to dazzle this festive season.

 Grab yourself some body glue and sequins and take your cue from makeup artist extraordinaire Val Garland who created this look at Temperley London.
-Match the shimmer to your signature jewellery colour (whether it’s gold, silver or rose gold).
-Use Duo Adhesive (£6) to secure in place.
+Match the shimmer to your signature jewelry color (whether it’s gold, silver, or rose gold).
+Use Duo Adhesive ($9) to secure in place.

 The look also works well with glitter.
-Try LASplash Crystallized Glitter (£9) or for a more subtle take, try clear opalescent sparkle instead
+Try LASplash Crystallized Glitter ($12) or for a more subtle take, try clear opalescent sparkle instead.

 Flecks of glitter layered over cream highlighter add a whimsical touch.
 Stick to glitter shades close to your skin tone and keep it closer to your lower lash line for a subtle take.